Why the CFO Transformation Agent (CFO-TA) Sits Above Every Consulting Methodology

 It is pro‑Sponsor.

-The CFO-TA sits above every consulting methodology because it governs meaning, decision rights, alignment logic, drift prevention, and AI alignment, the Business‑Side control layer no consulting methodology touches.
+The CFO‑TA sits above consulting because it governs meaning, decision authority, alignment logic, drift prevention, and AI‑era interpretation, the Sponsor‑Side control layer consulting methodologies do not touch.